The-Fourth-Wall/FW-Education-Website/curriculum.md

     - viewers can submit new assignments that would be 932-worthy and I display them.
 - FW-933 (Cryptocurrency and Blockchain Technologies)
   - description:
-    - A detailed introduction to the world of cryptocurrency, decentralized applications and blockchain systems.
+    - A detailed foray to the world of cryptocurrency, decentralized applications and blockchain systems.
   - programming:
     - Solidity for ethereum, Rust for solana.
   - references: